workerKwon/Springboot-Vue-H2DB/README.md

 # Springboot-Vue-H2DB
-This is my practice that springboot with vue and H2DB
+This is practice that springboot with vue and H2DB